-- 1. Click System, then CPU Utilization. - 2.
-Change the update interval if required.
-Note that the interval is changed as soon as a new setting is selected.
+Click System, then CPU Utilization, leave the Action menu on "Show Information"

+- 2. Change the update interval if required.
+Note that the interval is changed as soon as a new setting is selected. - 3.
+Use Action drop-down menu to select "Show Information by Task" to view a detailed list of processes and their utilization.